wallyqs/kurma/README.md

 [Docker Toolbox](https://www.docker.com/products/docker-toolbox).
 We leverage that rather than reinventing.

-To develop and build against Kurma, all will need the following:
+To develop and build against Kurma, all you will need is the following:

 * Docker (if not on Linux, we recommend using [Docker Toolbox](https://www.docker.com/products/docker-toolbox))
 * Go 1.6